 The Doctor of Philosophy Degree.
 In addition to the general Graduate College requirements, students are required to show competence in either a reading knowledge of a foreign language or relevant research technique such as statistics, mathematics, or computer science.
 This requirement is in addition to the competence demonstrated for the M.S. degree.
 The plan of study must include 60 credit hours and at least four credit hours in a graduate seminar.
-A student must pass written and oral examinations, prepare a research proposal, and complete a dissertation based on original research worthy of publica-
+A student must pass written and oral examinations, prepare a research proposal, and complete a dissertation based on original research worthy of publicasearch assistantships based on ongoing grants and contracts.

-Financial Aid.
-The department employs more than 30 graduate teaching assistants, and faculty members award based on ongoing grants and contracts research assistantships.
 Out-of-state students receiving either award are assessed in-state tuition.
 Students completing packets available from the Office of Scholarships and Financial Aid are eligible to compete for in-state tuition waivers.
 The application deadline is February 15.